QI2lab/opm-processing-v2/README.md

 The core algorithms can be used for any microscope that acquires data at a skewed angle, including diSPIM, LLSM, or OPM.
 Please open an issue if you would like help adapting the code to work with your microscope, we are happy to assist.

-The goal is provide highly performant data I/O via [Tensorstore](https://google.github.io/tensorstore/) and image processing (deskewing, downsampling, and maximum Z projection) via [Numba](https://numba.pydata.org/).
+The goal is provide highly performant data I/O via [Tensorstore](https://google.github.io/tensorstore/) and image processing (illumination correction, deconvolution, deskewing, downsampling, maximum Z projection, and 3D stitching+fusion) via [Numba](https://numba.pydata.org/), [CuPy](https://cupy.dev/), and [cuCIM](https://github.com/rapidsai/cucim?tab=readme-ov-file).

-We additionally use [BaSiCPy](https://github.com/peng-lab/BaSiCPy) to estimate illumination profiles and [multiview-stitcher](https://github.com/multiview-stitcher/multiview-stitcher) to register and fuse tiled data into ome-zarr v0.4 format.
+We rely on [BaSiCPy](https://github.com/peng-lab/BaSiCPy) to post-hoc estimate illumination profiles and a modified version of [gradient consensus Richardson-Lucy deconvolution](https://zenodo.org/records/10278919) to perform 3D deconvolution.

-Raw data deconvolution is planned, but will require GPU-accleration.

 ## Installation

 Create a python 3.12 environment,